Cited Text Spans for Citation Text Generation: Ethics Statement

 \section{Ethics Statement}

 In this work, we focus on showing that retrieved CTS provides relevant support information to enable faithful citation text generation.
 Unsurprisingly, the trained CTS-based citation text generation models turn out to be more extractive (Section \ref{sec:results}), directly copying parts of the input CTS to the output citation texts.
 This copying behavior has the potential to result in plagiarism if the output of our CTS-based citation text generator is directly without further modification.
 As we mention in Section \ref{sec:results}, it may be necessary to apply a post-processing step, such as a rewriting module, to avoid plagiarism, which is out of the scope of this work and left for future investigation.
+We also point out that the existing, abstract-based approach to citation text generation extracts longer subsequences from its input, compared to our CTS-based approach, which extracts shorter subsequences and rearranges their order, so the plagiarism problem is not unique to CTS.